lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 directly in the BIT STRING without adding any additional ASN.1 wrapping.
 For example, in the Certificate structure, the raw signature value is encoded in the "signature" BIT STRING field.

-This document does not define the use of HashSLH-DSA to sign certificates or CRLs, but it does allow the use of HashSLH-DSA public keys in end-entity certificates for use by protocols that may need pre-hashing.
-Pre-hashing is performed using the hash algorithm or XOF specified after "with" in the object identifier string.
-For example, SHA-256 is used for pre-hashing with id-hash-slh-dsa-sha2-128s-with-sha256.
-When pre-hashing is performed using SHAKE128, the output length is 256 bits.
-When pre-hashing is performed using SHAKE256, the output length is 512 bits.

 # Subject Public Key Fields {#sec-pub-keys}